Share Post

 Swap Global enables brands to strategically route shipments and leverage Free Trade Agreements (FTAs) to reduce duty costs where possible.

-For brands manufacturing in Canada, China, or Mexico, Swap Global optimizes fulfillment locations to bypass excessive tariffs.
+For brands manufacturing in China, Swap Global optimizes fulfillment locations to bypass excessive tariffs.

-• Alternative Warehousing Solutions: Brands can ship bulk inventory to U.S. warehouses instead of sending individual orders from Canada, avoiding high per-shipment costs.
+Brands can ship bulk inventory to U.S. warehouses instead of sending individual orders to avoid high per-shipment costs.

 • Automatic duty & tax calculations are based on the shipping destination.